 The Ethics Committee on Assisted Reproductive Technology (ECART) considers and determines applications for assisted reproductive procedures or human reproductive research, and keeps under review approvals previously given.
 In addition, ECART liaises with ACART and other relevant ethics committees on matters relating to assisted reproductive procedures and human reproductive research.

 The National Ethics Advisory Committee (NEAC) provides advice to the Minister of Health on ethical issues of national significance regarding health and disability research and services, and to determine nationally consistent ethical standards and provide scrutiny for research and services.

-New Zealand has seven ethics committees which provide independent ethical review of health and disability research and innovative practice to safeguard the rights, health and wellbeing of consumers and research participants, in particular those with diminished autonomy.
+New Zealand has four Health and Disability Ethics Committees (HDEC) which provided independent ethical review of health and disability research to safeguard the rights, health and well-being of consumers and research participants, in particular those with diminished autonomy.
 For further information please visit the Health and Disability Ethics Committees (HDECs) website.

 Mortality review committees

 New Zealand’s four mortality review committees operate under the umbrella of the Health Quality & Safety Commission (HQSC).
 They don't report directly to the Minister of Health, but contribute to the wider goals of the HQSC as statutory committees with particular defined quality functions.

 The Child and Youth Mortality Review Committee (CYMRC) reviews the deaths of children and young people aged 28 days up to 25 years, in order to learn how to prevent such deaths.